 £200 - the amount donated by Queen Alexandra.

-2,396 - the number of dependents who made claims on the Fund.
+2,396 - the number of dependants who made claims on the Fund.

 1,400 - the approximate number of claimants who came from the Southampton area.